dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 ...
 ```

-### Investigate open files and any potential lockups
+### Investigate Open Files and Any Potential Lockups

-File system locks or an huge number of open files can lead to system hangs or lockups, contributing to instability.
+File system locks or an huge number of open files can lead to system hangs or lockups, contributing to instability:

 ```bash
 crash> files